bobleesj/cifkit/README.md

 variables for handling large datasets, on the order of tens of thousands, of `.cif` files.

-> The current codebase and documentation are actively being improved as of Sep
-> 18, 2024.

 ## Features:

 `cifkit` provides higher-level functions in just a few lines of code.